-Star gazing is a great activity on nights when there’s a clear sky.
-Elgol provides a big sky horizon for night time watching and there’s also good opportunities to see interesting cloud formations during the daytime.
+A great activity on nights when there’s a clear sky.
+Elgol provides a big sky horizon for night time watching and there’s also good opportunities for cloud watching to see interesting cloud formations during the daytime.

 What you can do

 - Scan the night sky to try and pick out recognisable stars and constellations.

 - Watch the moon and see moon phases for real.

 - Use a star chart and planosphere to help identify patterns among the stars.